-Today, almost all iguana species native to the Americas and sold in pet stores are bred in captivity but endangered in the wild.
-Common features include a pendulous fold of skin called a dewlap under their throats, a row of spiky-looking protrusions called a dorsal crest running along their backs and long tails.
+Today, almost all iguana species native to the Americas and sold in pet stores, such as green iguanas, Cuban rock iguanas, and rhinoceros iguanas, are bred in captivity but endangered in the wild.
+Common features of all iguana species include a pendulous fold of skin called a dewlap under their throats, a row of spiky-looking protrusions called a dorsal crest running along their backs, and long tails.
 Even though these prehistoric-looking lizards are typically sold when they're small, they grow up to be extremely large animals requiring a lot of living space and specialized care.
-The Green Iguana Society advises learning exactly what kind of a commitment you would need to make before considering adoption.
+Learn exactly what kind of a commitment you would need to make before considering adoption.